-^{} Revenue has been adjusted to include the amortisation of customer contributions which was previously netted from operating costs.
+\Turnover has been adjusted to include the amortisation of customer contributions which was previously netted from operating expenses.
 The comparatives have also been adjusted to reflect this change.
 This reclassification is to align with the new ultimate parent company.
-Refer to note 2 for more detail (page 13).
+Refer note 2 for detail (page 13).

-Interim condensed consolidated statement of comprehensive income
+Interim condensed statement of comprehensive income For the six months ended 30 September